User Score: 7652

 Goof: In the very first shot, the Central Perk logo is on the window.
 However when they show inside, the logo has disappeared.

 Continuity: In the first couple of episodes, Chandler and Joey's apartment number was #4 and Monica and Rachel's apartment number was #5.
 However, in the later episodes, they are #19 and #20, respectively.
-This is because the producers noted that #4 and #5 corresponded to apartments on lower floors and the Friends' apartments were higher up the building.
+This is because the producers noted that #4 and #5 corresponded to apartments on lower floors and the Friends' apartments were higher up in the building.

 User Score: 6253